ryanq47/WhisperNet/GUI/refactor_notes.md

  - Listener
      - [X] Get listener details from server, display in tree item << Data coming in, need to do display logic
      - [ ] Add context menu for listeners (right click) that stops them
+     - [ ] fix the weird stretching/not full screening in the widget.

  - Login
      - [X] Make it a Dialogue